jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You'll have to press play or enable sound on the videos.
 But since they're worth a thousand words, it's time well spent.

-I'm still getting reader feedback, they'll be some areas I'm not sure to keep or add to.
-If you like to contribute your thoughts, you can [email](mailto:techvolution@outlook.com).
-Or, fitting to internet culture, you can give your notes directly within this webpage by clicking "edit" at the top.
-You'll need an account but can delete it and all your data once you're done.
+I'm still getting reader feedback.
+If you like to contribute your thoughts on anything, you can [email](mailto:techvolution@outlook.com).
+Or, fitting to internet culture, you can write on this webpage by clicking "edit" at the top.
+You'll need an account but you can delete it, and all your data, whenever you want.

+I tried making this book as brief as possible.
+It's about 140 typical book pages.
+I am writing a shorter version of about 2,000 words.

 Lastly, keep in mind Chrome, Safari, Firefox each other "reader" modes.
 For Firefox press _F9_, and Safari _Command-Shift-R_ to turn the reader on/off.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Reader mode lets you customize the screen as you like it.
 Some disable videos, so I put a link to them in the caption for you to tap and watch.

+---

 ## Inner Flap